HireMeDeveloper/IrishIndependentWordle/README.txt

         Currently the .csv is expected to just be a list of words, with the file names "Dictionary_English.csv" and "Dictionary_Irish.csv"
         There are no headings at the top, so the first item in the list is the first word in the array.
-        The irish words can include fada or not, it works just the same with either After the first completion of the day, the 'onFirstCompletion' event is fired with the gameState of the completed puzzle.
+        The irish words can include fada or not, it works just the same with either When the game is first played, and the player presses the 'Play' button for the first time, the 'onGameStart' event will fire.
+        After this event has fired, the player will be met with the 'welcome' screen upon refreshing the page.
+    After the first completion of the day, the 'onFirstCompletion' event is fired with the gameState of the completed puzzle.
         This is currently only fired on this document, and not on the parent, as this was causing all the errors within your iframe.
         The event.details will represent the gameState object with the following format: